Aeroluna/LunaCoopMod/README.md

 This visual exists in the [commander preview](https://youtu.be/R2-PzLUzam8?feature=shared&t=93) but was removed before release for some reason.
 Fun fact: the visual still existed for Carriers and Void Rays only for some reason.

+- Lowered tech requirement of Primal Wurms from requiring Glevig's Den to requiring a Primal Warden.

+Primal Wurms are Dehaka's only source of detection until evolving to level 5, making Dehaka extremely vulnerable to early stealth such as the We Move Unseen modifier.
+This buff should counteract that.

 ## Han & Horner

 - Added autocast to Widow Mine Burrow.